-If you are a business owner holding back from migrating your operation to the cloud, just because you have heard a few comments, then it’s time to set the record straight.
-There’s plenty of misinformation about cloud that needs dispelling, because cloud computing can transform your business and make it more efficient and secure.
+If you’re a business owner holding back from migrating your operation to the cloud because you’ve heard a few rumors, then let us help set the record straight.
+Cloud computing can do wonders for your business in terms of security and efficiency, so let’s put the fake news to rest once and for all.

-Not so.
-Take Office 365 – it has applications like Word and SharePoint and at a fundamental level they have the same functionality.
+Fact: Office 365 has applications like Word and SharePoint that at a fundamental level they have the same functionality.
 Whilst the software consists of the tools you will be familiar with, it will also benefit your work with additional productivity tools.

 The methods you know are the same or similar, it’s just cloud-based and a lot more versatile.
 You could say that cloud isn’t about reinventing the wheel – it’s just making that wheel go further.

 Fact: By moving your business email to the cloud, you can rest easy knowing that the experts who created the software are taking care of the tricky maintenance, while your team keeps control of your company’s capabilities and of how your employees use features.
 You can spend more time on the core operations that build business value rather than keeping up with persistent hardware maintenance.